Anabta: Mamluk and Ottoman eras

 During the reign of Mamluk Sultan Baibars al-Bunduqdari in the 13th century, Anabta served as a central staging point from which to supply the Muslim armies fighting Crusader and Mongol incursions.
 The location was chosen because it was considered relatively easy to protect as the area is nestled between two large hills.

 During Ottoman rule, Anabta was listed in the 1596 Ottoman tax register as being in the Nahiya of Jabal Sami of the Liwa of Nablus.
 It had a population of 55 Muslim households who paid a fixed tax rate of 33,3% on wheat, barley, summer crops, olives, goats or beehives, and presses for grapes or olives; a total of 13,757 akçe.

 In 1852, the American scholar Edward Robinson visited the village.
 He described it as "large and well built", with two watermills by the stream.
 There were many camels there, as the village was on the main route for camels from Nablus to Ramleh.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Wadi al-Sha'ir.

 In 1882, the PEF's Survey of Western Palestine described it as a village of moderate size, in the valley, with olives around it.
 It also had a mill.
 A portion of the Hejaz Railway used to run through the centre of the town, parallel to the main street.